IBM/ansible-power-linux-sap/README.md

 ### 2.3.
 Configuring SWAP spaces

 This module configures swap space on LPAR, and is same for both RHEL and SLES.
+This role is applicable for **only for SAP Netweaver**.

 #### powervs_swap_creation